-In selecting members for the ARB, the Academy strives for institutional and subspecialty diversity.
-Ideal ARB Members should:
+In selecting members for the ARB, the Academy strives for institutional and subspecialty diversity with enhanced opportunity for participation.
+ARB Members should:

 - Have at least 10 publications